Structure of quantum measurements implementable with one round of classical communication: Introduction

 Recently, a new technique for optimisation over bilinear forms \cite{berta_optimization} has been applied to similar problems in the detection of quantum memory and its role in quantum steering \cite{steering_certification, spontaneous_emissions, channel_discrimination,wild_unlimited_com}.
 In this work, we build upon this approach to construct a converging semidefinite program (SDP) hierarchy that can be used for an optimisation over one-round LOCC measurements with a fixed communication budget.
-These methods go beyond the standard approach of only demanding that all measurement operators are separable that has often been used to describe all LOCC measurements \cite{locc_review, Duan2009, Matthews2009, Bandyopadhyay2015}; since our method is able to constrain the amount and direction of communication it even goes beyond the recent method for the characterisation of the whole set of one-round LOCC measurements introduced in \cite{wild_unlimited_com}.
-Concretely, with our hierarchies we are able to expose the operational parameters of LOCC as explicit constraints, which allow us to tackle the following questions: \begin{itemize} \item Are multiple rounds of classical communication required? \item How many bits must be exchanged in the communication? \item Does the order of local measurements affect the performance?
-If so, who should measure first? \item Is adaptivity necessary for the second observer, that is, must their measurement depend on the first observer's outcome? \end{itemize}
+These methods go beyond the standard approach of only demanding that all measurement operators are separable, which has often been used to describe all LOCC measurements \cite{locc_review, Duan2009, Matthews2009, Bandyopadhyay2015}; since our method can constrain the amount and direction of communication it even goes beyond the recent method for the characterisation of the whole set of one-round LOCC measurements introduced in \cite{wild_unlimited_com}.
+Concretely, with our hierarchies we can expose the operational parameters of LOCC as explicit constraints, which allow us to tackle the following questions: \begin{enumerate}[label=(\alph*)] \item Are multiple rounds of classical communication required? \item How many bits must be exchanged in the communication? \item Does the order of local measurements affect the performance?
+If so, who should measure first? \item Is adaptivity necessary for the second observer, that is, must their measurement depend on the first observer's outcome? \end{enumerate}

 As a case study, this paper focuses on the application of LOCC measurements to the problem of locally distinguishing quantum states~\cite{discrimination_locc_review}.